Royal Tunbridge Wells: Rugby League

-Weald Warriors RLFC are a Rugby League team based in the town, also at St Mark's.
+Weald Warriors RLFC are a Rugby League team based in the town, at St Mark's.
 The Warriors were founded in 2012 and currently compete in the 4th tier of English rugby league in the London & South East Men's League.

 Cricket

 The Nevill Ground hosts county and international cricket, and Kent County Cricket Club uses it regularly as one of its outgrounds.
-Tunbridge Wells came into the cricketing spotlight during the 1983 Cricket World Cup when Kapil Dev and Syed Kirmani had an unbroken partnership of 126 for India against Zimbabwe at the Nevill Ground on 6 July 1983; this is the second highest partnership for the 9th wicket in a one-day international.
-Also based at the Nevill Ground is Tunbridge Wells Hockey Club, which competes in the Kent/Sussex Regional (men) and East Premier (women) divisions.
+It is the home of Tunbridge Wells Cricket Club.
+Tunbridge Wells came into the cricketing spotlight during the 1983 Cricket World Cup when Kapil Dev of India made a then world record score of 175 not out against Zimbabwe.
+Dev and Syed Kirmani had an unbroken partnership of 126 that is the second highest partnership for the 9th wicket in a one-day international.

 Linden Park Cricket Club, which plays in local leagues, hosts its home matches at the Higher Cricket Ground on Tunbridge Wells Common.

+Field hockey

+Tunbridge Wells Hockey Club is a field hockey club that is based at the Nevill Ground, and competes in the Men's England Hockey League and the South East Hockey League.

 Swimming

 The RTW Monson Swimming Club competes in swimming, diving and water polo and is based at the Tunbridge Wells Sports Centre.
-Former Monson member Joanne Rout, née Round, took part in the swimming events at the 1988 Summer Paralympics in Seoul, aged just 12, winning two relay gold medals (also setting two new world records) and three individual silver medals; and as of 2012 remains the youngest-ever British Paralympian.
+Its former member Joanne Rout took part in the swimming events at the 1988 Summer Paralympics in Seoul, aged 12, winning two relay gold medals (also setting two new world records) and three individual silver medals; and as of 2012 remains the youngest-ever British Paralympian.
 A plaque can be found located in the club's trophy display.
-Tunbridge Wells Borough Council honoured Joanne with the award of their Civic Medallion after her return from Seoul in recognition of her efforts and achievements at such a young age.
+Tunbridge Wells Borough Council honoured Rout with the award of their Civic Medallion after her return from Seoul in recognition of her efforts and achievements at such a young age.

 Running

 The Tunbridge Wells Half Marathon is an open road race that takes place every February, organised by the Tunbridge Wells Harriers running club.
-There is also a weekly 5K Park Run that takes place in Dunorlan Park.
+There is a weekly 5-kilometre Park Run that takes place in Dunorlan Park.

 Squash

-Tunbridge Wells Squash Club on London Road is a traditional Squash (sport) club with three courts.
+Tunbridge Wells Squash Club on London Road is a traditional squash club with three courts.
 There are internal leagues for squash and racquetball, and both men's and ladies' teams in the Kent Priory squash league.
 Squash facilities are also available at the Tunbridge Wells Sports centre on St John's Rd. which also has a club competing in the Kent priory league.